 REGISTERED FORM REQUIREMENT...
-Section 149(a) of the Internal Revenue Code of 1986, as amended, requires that all taxexempt obligations (with certain exceptions that do not include the Bonds) must be in registered form in order for the interest payable on such obligations to be excluded from the Registered Owners' income for federal income tax purposes.
+Section 149(a) of the Internal Revenue Code of 1986, as amended, requires that all tax-exempt obligations (with certain exceptions that do not include the Bonds) must be in registered form in order for the interest payable on such obligations to be excluded from the Registered Owners' income for federal income tax purposes.

-Successor Paying Agent/Registrar.
+SUCCESSOR PAYING AGENT/REGISTRAR...
+Provision is made in the Bond Order for replacement of the Paying Agent/Registrar.
 If the Paying Agent/Registrar is replaced by the District, the new paying agent/registrar shall act in the same capacity as the previous Paying Agent/Registrar.
 Any paying agent/registrar selected by the District shall be a corporation organized and doing business under the laws of the United States of America or any state thereof subject to supervision or examination by federal or state banking authorities.

-MUNICIPAL BOND RATING . . .
-The Bonds have been rated "Baa3" by Moody's Investors Service, Inc. ("Moody's") without regard to credit enhancement.
+MUNICIPAL BOND RATING AND INSURANCE . . .
+The Bonds have been rated "Baa2" by Moody's Investor's Service, Inc. ("Moody's") without regard to credit enhancement.
+The District has applied to municipal bond insurance companies.

-MUNICIPAL BOND INSURANCE...
-An application has been made to qualify the Bonds for municipal bond insurance.
 In the event the Bonds are qualified for municipal bond insurance, and the Initial Purchaser desires to purchase such insurance, the cost therefor will be paid by the Initial Purchaser.
 It will be the responsibility of the Initial Purchaser to disclose the existence of insurance, its terms and the effect thereof with respect to the reoffering of the Bonds.
-Any downgrade by a rating agency of the bond insurance provider shall not relieve the Initial Purchaser of its obligation under the heading "DELIVERY AND ACCOMPANYING DOCUMENTS."
+Any downgrade by a rating agency of the bond insurance provider shall not relieve the Initial Purchaser of its obligation under the heading "DELIVERY OF THE BONDS AND ACCOMPANYING DOCUMENTS."